Bachelor of Arts: Definition

 The Bachelor of Arts (BA) degree is an undergraduate postsecondary degree that puts a focus on liberal arts and studies.
 In comparison, a Bachelor of Science (BS) has a greater focus on science, math, and engineering.
 The Bachelor of Arts degree is a type of baccalaureate degree.
-A Bachelor of Arts degree is usually completed in four years because it requires four years of full-time coursework to earn.
+A Bachelor of Arts degree is usually completed in four years: that is, it requires four years of full-time coursework during term time.
 However, just as with other degrees, some may require a longer time period.
 This is due to factors such as the student's ability, motivation, and access to financial assistance to earn the degree.
-Just like other baccalaureate degrees, a Bachelor of Arts is traditionally offered only at public and private four-year universities and colleges.
-A Bachelor of Arts, just like other bachelor's degrees is an admission requirement for graduate and professional school.
-Beginning in the 1990s, community colleges started to confer their own baccalaureate degrees.
-In addition to the standard BA degrees, there are career-specific Bachelor of Arts degrees, including Bachelor of Arts in Administration, Bachelor of Arts in Interdisciplinary Studies, and Regents Bachelor of Arts.
+Just like other baccalaureate degrees, a Bachelor of Arts is historically offered only at public and private universities and colleges.
+A Bachelor of Arts, just like other bachelor's degrees, is an admission requirement for graduate and professional school.
+Beginning in the 1990s, junior colleges started to confer their own baccalaureate degrees.
+In addition to the standard BA degrees, there are career-specific Bachelor of Arts degrees, including Bachelor of Arts in Functional English, Bachelor of Arts in Administration, Bachelor of Arts in Interdisciplinary Studies, and Regents Bachelor of Arts.

 History

 The Bachelor of Arts degree has been prominent in academics for centuries.
 It influenced universities to begin focusing on broad topics such as algebra, psychology, biology, art, history, and philosophy.

 This aspect of the BA degree has been consistent in its history.
-The creation of the Bachelor of Arts degree was formed out of the study of liberal arts.
+The Bachelor of Arts degree was formed out of the study of liberal arts.
 Liberal art is a term that was applied to the study of many branches of learning such as grammar, logic, rhetoric, arithmetic, geometry, astronomy, and music.
 The study of liberal arts started during the Middle Ages.
 During the Renaissance, the term liberal art was meant to describe general studies more broadly.
 This definition of liberal studies remains to this day.

-In the United States, Bachelor of Arts degrees were historically given only by four-year public or private institutions and colleges.
-In the 1990s, other colleges like community colleges began awarding their own Bachelor of Arts degrees.
-Many online colleges now offer Bachelor of Arts degrees.
+In Japan and the United States, Bachelor of Arts degrees were historically given only by public or private institutions and colleges.